krish9219/krish9219/README.md

 ## 🚀 About Me

-> *8+ years of experience turning data into decisions and ideas into products — by day an AVP at Synchrony, by night a SaaS founder & AI builder.*
+> *9+ years of experience turning data into decisions and ideas into products — by day an AVP at Synchrony, by night a SaaS founder & AI builder.*

-- 🏢 **AVP - Data Management Lead Analyst** at **Synchrony** — driving process automation, GEMS Web App, Tableau dashboards & strategic data initiatives
+- 🏢 **AVP - Data Management Lead Analyst** at **Synchrony** — driving process automation, Tableau dashboards & strategic data initiatives
 - 🏆 Recipient of the **2024 CEO Award** at Synchrony
 - 🤖 Founder of **[AravindLabs](https://aravindlabs.tech)** — Agentic AI Studio building WhatsApp SaaS, AI agents & developer tools
 - 👻 Creator of **Phantom** — AI-powered OSINT CLI tool